20

 Diya hesitated, only for a moment.
 Then, slowly, she stepped ahead of him.

-Only the fire existed.
-And the gravity of the man behind her— so close, he felt like a shadow stitched to her spine.
+The fifth circle began under the gaze of a hundred eyes she didn’t feel.
+Only the fire existed, and the gravity of the man behind her — so close, he felt like a shadow stitched to her spine.

-Her bare feet moved in rhythm with the mantras, With each step, a vow rose in the air.
+Her bare feet moved in rhythm with the mantras, and with each step, a vow rose in the air.
+Her heart thudded like it wanted to escape her chest, but she kept walking.

+By the sixth round, Diya's steps slowed.
 Something about this one… this circle… made her throat tighten.

 One more round… and she'll be closer to Diya Malhotra than she's ever been to Diya Sharma.

+It wasn’t a happy thought.
 It wasn’t a tragic one either.
+It just… was, real and inevitable.

 Vedant’s gaze stayed at her.
 He noticed the way her pace slowed and he adjusted his own pace accordingly.

-suddenly gentler, as if even he knew the weight of this one.
+They paused before the final circle.
+The priest said something, his tone suddenly gentler, as if even he knew the weight of this one.

-They looked at the fire.
+They looked at the fire, then at each other.

 Not love.